ilarijn/worldmapgenerator/documentation/Testing.md

 ### Data structures and utility functions

 #### NodePQ
-Basic operations are tested.
 Poll functionality is tested by inserting nodes to the queue and confirming that the polling order is correct.

 #### IntegerSet
-The correctness of basic operations is tested.
-You shouldn't be able to add duplicate elements to a set, set size should be correctly managed.
+Basic operations are tested: you shouldn't be able to add duplicate elements to a set and set size should be correctly managed.

 #### Random
 100 000 numbers are generated and confirmed to be within the range of [0, 1.0[.

 #### Math
-Math functions are tested by comparing return values to expected results where not redundant.
+Math functions are tested by comparing return values to expected results where this is not redundant.

 ### Performance testing

 #### NodePQ and PriorityQueue in Dijkstra's algorithm
-Across 100 iterations of finding all shortest paths in a graph generated from an array of size [1000][1000], the average times of NodePQ and PriorityQueue were:
+Across 100 iterations of finding all shortest paths in graphs generated from random heightmaps of size [1000][1000], the average times of NodePQ and PriorityQueue were:

 |               |       |
 |---------------|-------|